-When a student withdraws, The School must determine how much of the tuition and fees it is eligible to retain.
-The Pro Rata Refund Calculation and Policy is an institutional policy and is different from the Federal Financial Aid Return Policy and Return calculation; therefore, after both calculations are applied, a student may owe a debit balance (i.e. the student incurred more charges than he/she earned Title IV funds) to The School.
+When a student withdraws, the school must determine how much of the tuition and fees he/she is eligible to retain.
+The Pro Rata Refund Calculation and Policy is an institutional policy and is different from the Federal Financial Aid Return Policy and Return calculation; therefore, after both calculations are applied, a student may owe a debit balance (i.e. the student incurred more charges than he/she earned Title IV funds) to the school.

-The School will perform a Pro Rata Refund Calculation for students who terminate their training before completing the period of enrollment.
-Under a pro rata refund calculation, The School is entitled to retain only the percentage of charges (tuition, fees, room, board, etc.) proportional to the period of enrollment completed by the student.
+The school will perform the Pro Rata Refund Calculation for students who terminate their training before completing the period of enrollment.
+Under the Pro Rata Refund Calculation, the school is entitled to retain only the percentage of charges (tuition, room, board, etc.) proportional to the period of enrollment completed by the student.
 The period of enrollment completed by the student is calculated by dividing the total number of calendar days in the period of enrollment into the calendar days in the period as of the student's last date of attendance.
 The period of enrollment for students enrolled in modular programs is the academic year.
 The period of enrollment for students enrolled in quarter-based programs is the quarter.
-The refund is calculated using the following steps.
+The refund is calculated using the following steps:

 - 1. Determine the total charges for the period of enrollment. - 2.
 Divide this figure by the total number of calendar days in the period of enrollment. - 3.
-The answer to the calculation in step (2) is the daily charge for instruction. - 4.
+The answer to the calculation in step 2 is the daily charge for instruction. - 4.
 The amount owed by the student for the purposes of calculating a refund is derived by multiplying the total calendar days in the period as of the student's last date of attendance by the daily charge for instruction and adding in any book or equipment charges. - 5.
-The refund shall be any amount in excess of the figure derived in step (4) that was paid by the student.
+The refund shall be any amount in excess of the figure derived in step 4 that was paid by the student.